DELIGHT-LABS/docs-terraswap-io/content/docs/introduction/mechanism.md

 {{< katex display >}}XY=k{{< /katex >}}

-The product of the number of tokens on each side of the pool should remain constant across trading operations (buying / selling).
+The product of the number of tokens on each side of the pool should remain constant across trading operations (buying/selling).

 ## Pricing